arm-ARMY/m5phisher/README.md

 # M5CARDPUTER-Phisher
 English:
-This is a fork from https://github.com/n0xa/m5stick-nemo/.
+This is a fork from https://github.com/n0xa/m5stick-nemo/, version 2.5.0.
 This started as a fork to understand how the code works...
 The only modification is the change in the NEMO Portal (renamed for WiFiPhisher) for a generic router firmware update to get WiFi creds instead Google account.
 The code is not finished.
 I plan to remove the first field in portal.h, the ones that ask for Network SSID confirmation, as it sounds odd and non leggit.
 I don't know how to do it yet.
 Helps are very welcome.

 Portuguese
-Esse e um fork do https://github.com/n0xa/m5stick-nemo/.
-Esse fork teve como intuito inical a minha compreensao de como o codigo funciona...
+Esse e um fork do https://github.com/n0xa/m5stick-nemo/, versao 2.5.0 Esse fork teve como intuito inical a minha compreensao de como o codigo funciona...
 A unica modificacao foi a mudanca do NEMO Portal (renomeado para WiFiPhisher) para um portal que simula um banner generico de uma atualizacao de Roteador para capturar credenciais WiFi ao inves de contas Google.
 O codigo nao esta terminado ainda.
 Eu planejo remover o primeiro campo no arquivo portal.h, que pede a confirmacao do SSID da Rede, ja que aparenta nao ser legitimo.